EarthenSky/Image-Filter/ImGui.NET.SampleProgram.XNA/README.txt

 - Add reference to Microsoft.CSharp (for using the dynamic type)

 ### Use information.
-- All component files must start with "m_" and end with .py.
-The search pattern used to identify components in the components folder is "m_*.py"
+- All component files must start with "c_" and end with .py.
+The search pattern used to identify components in the components folder is "c_*.py"
 -